inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 .. image:: /static/training/beginner/osm/image6.*

+..  _working-with-josm:

 Module 3: Working with JOSM
 ===========================

 **Learning Objectives**

 - Download JOSM
-- JOSM Installation
+- Install JOSM
-- JOSM Preferences
+- Set JOSM preferences
-- Using Basic Tools
+- Use basic tools
-- Drawing nodes, way, and shape in JOSM based on map that you made in the previous session
+- Draw nodes and ways in JOSM
-- Change Objects
+- Change objects
-- Add information to the objects using ‘presets’ menu
+- Add tags to objects using presets menu

 In this module we will learn step by step how to download and install JOSM, the Java OpenStreetMap editor.
 We will change some of the settings in JOSM